royfrancis/drtracker/README.md

 ### 3.2 Analysing xy data using `drtracker`

 The input file can be prepared in any way or generated from any application.
 The input file must be a tab-delimited dot (.) as decimal text file.
 The file must have a minimum of three columns named `x`, `y` and `slice`.
 Start R and load `drtracker` library.
+Use function `ltrack()`.

 ```r
 library(drtracker)